 ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a pheochromocytoma or paraganglioma.
 Use the menu to see other pages.

-In cancer care, different types of doctors who specialize in tumors, called oncologists, often work together to create a patient’s overall treatment plan that combines different types of treatments.
+In tumor care, different types of doctors who specialize in tumors, called oncologists, often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team and is especially important for people with neuroendocrine tumors (NETs).
 Medical teams include other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
 Learn more about the clinicians who provide cancer care.

-Approximately 25% to 35% of pheochromocytomas and paragangliomas may be linked to a genetic syndrome (see Risk Factors).
-When planning treatment, all patients diagnosed with these tumor types should meet with a cancer genetics team to learn whether the tumor is associated with a specific syndrome.
+Up to 40% of pheochromocytomas and paragangliomas may be linked to a genetic syndrome (see Risk Factors).
+When planning treatment, all patients diagnosed with these tumor types should meet with a genetics team to learn whether the tumor is associated with a specific syndrome.
 Some syndromes are more likely to cause malignant tumors, multiple tumors, or recurrent disease.
 By identifying a hereditary syndrome, doctors can also screen for other tumors related to that syndrome.
-In addition, it is important to learn if any other members of your family may have had these tumors in the past.
+In addition, it is important to learn if any other members of your family may have had these tumors in the past, if possible.
 If so, the syndrome may affect other family members, and specific genetic tests may be recommended for them.
 Learn more about genetic testing.

 Treatment options and recommendations depend on several factors, including if the tumor produces catecholamines, its location, if it is cancerous and the stage, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
-These types of talks are called “shared decision making.”
-Shared decision making is when you and your doctors work together to choose treatments that fit the goals of your care.
-Shared decision making is particularly important for pheochromocytoma and paraganglioma because there are different treatment options.
+These types of conversations are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is important for pheochromocytoma and paraganglioma because there are different treatment options.
 Learn more about making treatment decisions.

 Treatments to control hormone levels